csalg/email_batch_delivery_code_challenge/README.md

+## UPDATE: Interview Feedback

+The design and architecture were well-received in the interview.
+Two senior developers were very generous with their time and knowledge and suggested some changes in the implementation that would help scalability and readability of the code:
+* Better error handling through custom exceptions.
+* Open a session and re-use it for all requests with the same provider.
+* Use a superclass and a factory method instead of standalone function for the mailers recipient batching.
+* Use a queue and a pool to make better use of computer resources.

+Their ideas were, naturally, great; these are people that make python work with millions of requests per minute.
+So I am implementing them.
+I have implemented the first three points and only need to implement the pool.

 ![](img/demo.gif)

 This code challenge is a good opportunity to document my current workflow.
 I split development work into four phases: requirements, architecture & prototyping, construction & testing, deployment.
 This follows the classic SDLC and is a design-thinking approach which I take from 'Code Complete'